 B-1.5 Air Bath Tube

-B-l.6 Water-Bath

-Maintained between 55 °C and 60 °C.
+B-l.6 Water-Bath — maintained between 55 °C and 60 °C.

 B-2 PROCEDURE

 Melt a representative sample by means of an oven or oil bath at about 75 °C. Take a sample tube fill it to a depth of about 90 mm.
 Insert the stopper carrying the thermometer and stirrer, adjusting the thermometer so that the thermometer immersion mark is at the surface.
 The tip of the bulb should be about 1 cm from the bottom of the tube.
 Place the sample tube in an air-bath tub, and then place the air-bath tube in water-bath maintained between 55 °C and 60 °C. Gently stir the molten sample at the rate of about 20 strokes per minute.
-Record temperature readings at 30 second intervals to 0.1°C. The temperature of the sample will fall gradually at first, rise slightly and become nearly constant for 3 to 5 minutes.
+Record temperature readings at 30 s intervals to 0.1°C. The temperature of the sample will fall gradually at first, rise slightly and become nearly constant for 3 to 5 minutes.
 If the lowest descending temperature is more than 1.0 °C below the average temperature of the plateau, the determination should be repeated using a slightly warmer water-bath.
 The temperature at which the thermometer reading is constant for 5 consecutive readings is taken as the melting point.

 ANNEX C